 Impact Summary: U.S. Import Tariffs on Vehicles & Metals (2025)

-The U.S. government is rolling out significant new tariffs on all automotive imports, set to take effect in April 3, 2025.
+The U.S. government is rolling out significant new tariffs on all automotive imports, which went into effect on April 3, 2025.
 These tariffs will increase costs across the automotive supply chain.

 101